 Operators of Incumbent Earth Stations that wish to self-install required equipment for their transition(s) at one or more of their sites should contact Intelsat at CBandInfo@intelsat.com.
 The earth station operator should specify whether they wish to procure the required equipment on their own or have Intelsat provide the required equipment.
 Intelsat will work with each earth station operator to determine the specific antenna(s) on the FCC’s updated list of Incumbent Earth Stations that will be addressed under the self-installation agreement.

 Operators of Incumbent Earth Stations that enter a self-installation agreement with Intelsat will be required to abide by the schedule contained in Intelsat’s Transition Plan and must provide certification that the work has been completed as planned.
 In these cases, earth station operators will be responsible for seeking reimbursement for their applicable expenses directly through the Relocation Payment Clearinghouse.

 Incumbent Earth Station operators that have not elected to take the lump sum may leverage Intelsat’s transition support free of charge.
 However, the Report & Order also contemplates the reimbursement of Incumbent Earth Stations’ “reasonable costs” related to the clearing of the lower 300 MHz (see paragraphs 193 – 195).

-The Relocation Payment Clearinghouse published version 1.0 of the C-band Handbook on August 3, 2021 providing details on the reimbursement claims submissions process, as well as the process for receiving lump sum payments.
-More details can be found on the Relocation Payment Clearinghouse’s website., including instructions for signing up for their claims processing system, Coupa.
+The Relocation Payment Clearinghouse has published its C-band Handbook, providing details on the reimbursement claims submissions process, as well as the process for receiving lump sum payments and other related information on its website.